ahalterman/CLIFF-up/README.md

 CLIFF up
 =========

+**This is not yet working software.
+The bootstrap.sh file that does all of the real work is not uploaded yet so don't even try to use this.**

 This repo contains everything you need to painlessly get MIT's CLIFF text geolocation server up and running inside a virtual machine that you can access from your host machine.
 CLIFF takes text as input and returns a structured list